 On today’s date in 1996, Canadian sprinter Donovan Bailey won a gold medal at the Summer Olympic Games, where he set a new world record after running the 100-metre dash in 9.84 seconds.

-Bailey, who was born in Manchester, Jamaica in 1967, immigrated to Canada at the age of 13.
+Born in Manchester, Jamaica in 1967, Bailey immigrated to Canada at the age of 13.
 He began competing in 100-metre competitions in 1991 at the age of 24; however, he didn’t commit to full-time training until about three years before his Olympic title run.

 According to a 2008 story by The Independent, Bailey ran 12.10 metres a second in his gold medal-winning run—the fastest ever recorded by a human at that time.
 He beat the world record set by U.S. sprinter Leroy Burrell in 1994.